xincheng-yang/PointCAT/README.md

 # Pytorch Implementation of PointCAT
-This is the offical PyTorch implementation of PointCAT: Cross-Attention Transformer for point cloud.
+This is the original PyTorch implementation of PointCAT: Cross-Attention Transformer for point cloud.

 Paper link: https://arxiv.org/pdf/2012.09688.pdf.